-This page automatically generates and displays a quality review for your Question based on whether your Question includes the recommended number of sample and hidden test cases, auto-generated code-stubs.
+This page automatically generates and displays a quality review for your Question based on whether your Question includes the recommended number of sample and hidden test cases and auto-generated code stubs.

 You can follow the recommendations provided on the Quality Review page to improve your Question quality.